emqx/blog/en/202507/mqtt-vs-websocket.md

 WebSocket is a network protocol enabling two-way communication channels over a single, persistent TCP connection.
 It diverges from HTTP by maintaining an open connection after the initial handshake, allowing for real-time and interactive data exchange.
 This is particularly useful for applications such as online games, chat systems, and real-time stock trading platforms.

+WebSocket is also increasingly used in backend-to-backend streaming and real-time APIs, not only browser-based apps.

 The WebSocket protocol involves the handshake phase for establishing the connection and the data transfer phase for exchanging information.

+#### Standards Progress (Important Timeline)

+- **MQTT 5.0** became an **OASIS Standard** on **2019-03-07**.
+- **WebSocket over HTTP/2** was standardized in **RFC 8441 (2018-09)**.
+- **WebSocket over HTTP/3** was standardized in **RFC 9220 (2022-06)**.

+This means WebSocket is no longer accurately described as "HTTP/1.1 upgrade only" in modern deployments.

 ![WebSocket handshake](https://assets.emqx.com/images/269d797a452ad5d491c78f2f4dd573b7.png)

 ## Diving into MQTT and WebSocket: Application Scenarios

-### MQTT: Tailored for IoT Efficiency
+### MQTT: From IoT Efficiency to Real-Time Data Backbone

-MQTT is a lightweight, publish-subscribe messaging protocol designed for environments with constrained resources, such as low power, bandwidth, or unreliable networks.
-Its minimal packet size, topic-based routing, and multiple QoS levels make it particularly effective for IoT applications where efficiency and reliability are paramount.
+MQTT is a lightweight, publish-subscribe messaging protocol designed for constrained environments, such as low power, low bandwidth, or unreliable networks.
+At the same time, its minimal packet size, topic-based routing, and multiple QoS levels also make it a strong event backbone for modern distributed systems that require decoupled, real-time data movement.

 #### Key Features of MQTT